 We anticipate that all of the resources listed here will be in stock at all times - if a title is not highlighted in purple this indicates that we are reprinting the pack or awaiting stock from a supplier.

 Thy Kingdom Come

-In response to a challenge from Archbishop Justin, many churches are getting involved in ‘Thy Kingdom Come’, ten days of prayer between Ascension Day (25 May 2017) and Pentecost (4 June 2017).
+In response to a challenge from Archbishop Justin, many churches were involved in ‘Thy Kingdom Come’, ten days of prayer between Ascension Day (25 May 2017) and Pentecost (4 June 2017).

-Although schools will be on half term for most of this time, we hope all schools will use the chance to tell pupils about the project by having a focus on revisiting the Lord’s Prayer, singing it more often, re-learning the BSL etc, or maybe by holding a Lord’s Prayer day in the early summer term.
+We hope all schools used the chance to tell pupils about the project by having a focus on revisiting the Lord’s Prayer, singing it more often, re-learning the BSL etc, or maybe by holding a Lord’s Prayer day in the early summer term.